realpython/materials/crud-operations/README.md

 # What Are CRUD Operations?

-This repository contains code related to the Real Python tutorial on [building a front end for a REST API](https://realpython.com/crud-operations/).
+This repository contains code related to the Real Python tutorial on [CRUD operations](https://realpython.com/crud-operations/).

 ## Setup